November 20th, 2020

 - You have to hold with your hand a minimum of 5 different objects

-- All the objects must be hold by the hand.
-You can hold, hang, wrap ,use your fingers as a hook, place objects between your fingers, whatever, as long as the objects are hold by you (your hand)
+as a hook, place objects between your fingers, whatever, as long as the objects are hold by you (your hand)

 - All the objects must be visible.